 Comprehensive overview of Sicily’s history & its major treasures

-The famous Roman Villa at Piazza Armerina with its magnificent mosaics
+The Greek temples of Agrigento & the famous Roman Villa at Piazza Armerina with its magnificent mosaics

 Major Norman churches & palaces with their sophisticated Byzantine mosaics

-Private visits to remarkable Baroque palaces in Palermo, Syracuse & Catania
+Private visits to remarkable Baroque palaces in Palermo & Syracuse

-We shall spend four nights in Palermo at the Grand Hotel Piazza Borsa, two nights in Agrigento at the Dioscuri Bay Palace Hotel and three nights in old Syracuse on the ‘island’ of Ortygia at the comfortable Hotel des Etrangers.
-All three Sicilian hotels are decent, locally rated 4* hotels and that on Ortygia is of architectural interest with many rooms enjoying inner harbour views.
+We shall spend four nights in Palermo at the Grand Hotel Piazza Borsa, two nights at the Baglio della Luna in Agrigento and three nights in old Syracuse on the ‘island’ of Ortygia at the Grand Hotel Ortygia.
+All are decent, locally rated 4* hotels and that on Ortygia is of architectural interest with some rooms enjoying inner harbour views.

 Day by day

-- We fly from Gatwick directly to Palermo, arriving mid-morning.
-We drive to Monreale to visit the famous Cathedral, with magnificent medieval mosaic cycles, after which there will be time for an early lunch (not included).
-We continue into Palermo to our hotel, the 4* Grand Hotel Piazza Borsa, for a four-night stay.
-After some time to rest there will be an early group dinner in Piazza dei Vespri.
-Wine, water and coffee are included with all group lunches and dinners.
+- We fly early morning from Gatwick directly to Palermo, arriving just before midday.
+We drive into its nearby hills to visit Monreale Cathedral to see the magnificent medieval mosaic cycles, after which we pause for lunch (not included).
+We continue to Palermo to check-in for four nights at the 4* Hotel Piazza Borsa where there will be ample time to rest.
+In the early evening there will be a group lunch in a local restaurant – wine, water and coffee are included with all group lunches and dinners.

 - The tiny island of Motya lies just off the south-west coast of Sicily and is one of the most exciting archaeological sites in the Mediterranean.
 Founded as a staging port by Phoenician merchants and then taken over by their Carthaginian successors, recent excavations have revealed much about this hidden phase of Sicily’s history.
-We shall spend the morning on the island after which we lunch at a local restaurant.
-En route back to Palermo we stop at the isolated site of Segesta, where there is a monumental, still unfinished, Greek Doric temple and a dramatically sited theatre looking out to sea.
+We shall spend the morning on the island after which we lunch at a local restaurant in nearby Marsala.
+En route back to Palermo we stop at the isolated site of Segesta, where there is a monumental, still unfinished, Greek Doric Temple and a dramatically sited Theatre looking out to sea.
 The evening will be free.

-- We spend a gentle day driving through central Sicily en route to Agrigento.
-First, we follow the coast to Cefalu to visit this small fishing port, dominated by the great Norman Cathedral.
-This has possibly the finest of all the Sicilian mosaic depictions of Christ Pantocrator.
-After some free time for lunch, not included, we continue to Agrigento and check into our hotel, the 4* Dioscuri Bay Palace Hotel, for a two-night stay.
-We shall have a group dinner in our hotel.
+- We make a leisurely mid-morning departure and follow the coast to Cefalú to visit this small fishing port, dominated by its great Norman Cathedral.
+This has possibly the finest of all the Sicilian mosaic depictions of Christ Pantocrator (the all-powerful).
+After some free time for lunch, not included, we continue to Agrigento and check into our hotel, the 4* Hotel Foresteria Baglio della Luna - housed in a converted thirteenth century watchtower - for a two-night stay.
+We have a group dinner in our hotel.